uptake/autofocus/README.md

+**Note: This repository is being largely rewritten from the ground up on the `reorganize` branch.
+Minor issues on the `master` bring will not be given high priority, and new contributors may wish to base their work on that branch.**

 # Autofocus

 This project seeks to make conservation organizations more efficient, primarily by automating the process of labeling images taken by motion-activated "camera traps" according to the kinds of animals that appear in them.
 See [this article](https://www.uptake.org/autofocus.html) for more information.